yAudit/reports-website/reports/05-2022-OpenMEVRouter.md

 ### Jackson

 This is one of those ideas that you think "why didn't I think of that?".
 I'm excited for it to go into production and see what the effects will be for both users and holders of Sushi.
 The number, type, and breadth of tests give me confidence in the correctness of the implementation.
 My only concerns are around whether we missed something related to the intention of the implementation as most of the high and medium findings seem to suggest.

-## About yAcademy

-yAcademy is an ecosystem initiative started by Yearn Finance and its ecosystem partners to bootstrap sustainable and collaborative blockchain security reviews and to nurture aspiring security talent.  yAcademy includes a fellowship program and a residents program.
-In the fellowship program, fellows perform a series of periodic security reviews and presentations during the program.
-Residents are past fellows who continue to gain experience by performing security reviews of contracts submitted to yAcademy for review (such as this contract).

-## Appendix and FAQ